cryptr-examples/cryptr-node-express-passport-sample/README.md

 ## 02 - Adding Cryptr Configuration

-Two options are available to configure ou Strategy:
+Two options are available to configure our Strategy:

-- Use dot env file
+- Use `.env` file
-- Providing configuration into Strategy instantiation.
+- Provide configuration into Strategy instantiation.

 > For this example, we'll use [`dotenv` library](https://www.npmjs.com/package/dotenv) to handle local environment

-🛠️ First one is through env file.
-This one is transparent because you do not have to add code, simply keep the previous step code, the Strategy will consume the environment by default.
+🛠️ The `.env` is transparent because you do not have to add code, simply keep the previous step code, the Strategy will consume the environment by default.

 ```javascript
 passport.use(new CryptrStrategy(